Zhangxinyue2002/ISDN3000C_Lab09_template/questions.md

 docker run -d -p 5000:5000 -v "${PWD}/database.db:/app/database.db" --name flask-container_instance flask_container_image
 ```

-This mounts the local `database.db` file into the container at `/app/database.db`, ensuring data persists even when the container is removed and recreated.
+This connects my local database.db file to the one inside the container, so when I delete the container and make a new one, all my messages are still there!

 ---